Monitoring and supervision

 9.4.1.2 4.1.2 Name, role, value

-The current technology and Accessibility Conformance Testing Rules (ACT rules) limit the number of tested criteria.
-The Danish Agency for Digital Government uses the free and open source Portuguese tool ‘QualWeb’ developed by the University of Lisbon to conduct the simplified monitoring.
+The current technology and Accessibility Conformance Testing Rules (ACT rules) limits the number of tested criteria.
+To conduct the simplified monitoring, The Danish Agency for Digital Government uses the free and open source tool ‘QualWeb’, developed by the University of Lisbon.

 Go to QualWeb at GitHub